This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The Cerebral Palsy-Premature Birth Connection

-A number of studies have found that being born prematurely is a major risk factor for cerebral palsy.
+Several studies have found that being born prematurely is a major risk factor for cerebral palsy.
 The risk is especially high for babies born earlier than 32 weeks.

 Premature birth is a risk factor, but it does not mean that all premature babies will develop the condition.
 On the other hand, it is known to be a serious risk factor because about half of all children diagnosed with cerebral palsy were born prematurely.

 Low birth weight is also a risk factor for cerebral palsy, and premature babies are likely to have low birth weights.[3]
-One recent study found that prematurity, when combined with low birth weight and preeclampsia in the mother, increased the risk of a child having cerebral palsy 20-fold.
+One recent study found that prematurity when combined with low birth weight and preeclampsia in the mother, increased the risk of a child having cerebral palsy 20-fold.

 It is clear that premature birth is a significant risk factor for cerebral palsy and that more than one risk factor and co-occurring risk factors related to each other increase the risk even more.
 One study found that even when babies are born only a little bit early, such as at 37 or 38 weeks, there is a slightly increased risk for cerebral palsy.